XIMDEX/structured-data/guide.md

 If the schema is already in use by any item, the operation will be denied.
 ### Schema properties management
 We support some operations to maintenance the properties in use for the schemas.
+#### Property information
+All the details from a property in a schema can be

 #### Create a new property
 You can associate a property to a schema using this function.
 To do this it's necessary to provide the schema unique id and the property unique id in order to make the relation.
 Also the type or list of types available must be present in this petition to define what king of type will support this property in this schema.